quantsini/pymoof/README.md

 Connect to your Vanmoof S3 and X3 through bluetooth.

 ## Installation
-Install python 3.6+, then use pip to install pymoof.
+Install python 3.7+, then use pip to install pymoof.
 `pip install pymoof`

 ## Usage
+pymoof was tested to work on MacOS 12.1, Ubuntu 20.04.3 LTS, and a Raspberry Pi 3 b+ running Raspberry Pi OS (32-bit) / 2021-10-30.
 ```python
 from pymoof.clients.sx3 import SX3Client